axone-protocol/docs/docs/whitepaper/introduction.md

 #### **OKP4 Blockchain**: The layer 1 for data sharing

-A public blockchain protocol designed specifically to handle the complexity of trustless data sharing and value sharing.
+A public blockchain protocol designed specifically to handle the complexity of trust-minimized data sharing and value sharing.
+The blockchain is the single source of truth, it orchestrates everything that is shared to the Dataverse.

-- Decentralization and trust guaranteed by the Tendermint Consensus & our native token $KNOW
+- Decentralization and trust guaranteed by the Tendermint Consensus & the native token $KNOW
 - An open-source network controlled by its stakeholders
-- A vibrant Smart Contract Hub powered by CosmWasm
+- A vibrant Smart Contract Hub powered by [CosmWasm](https://cosmwasm.com/)
-- IBC (Inter-Blockchain Protocol) enabling seamless communication with other blockchains
+- [IBC](https://ibcprotocol.org/) enabling seamless communication with other blockchains

-#### **OKP4 Ecosystem**: Empower the Dataverse
+#### **OKP4 Dataverse**: Empower the Dataverse

-Anyone can plug its own infrastructure into the Ecosystem and connect it through the blockchain.
-OKP4 Ecosystem enables XaaS (anything as a service).
-Agnostic by design!
+We designed OKP4 to enable maximum customization.
+Anyone can share any kind of data, algorithms, software, storage and computation into the Dataverse, you can even implement any standard or DID provider.
+Anyone can plug its own infrastructure, define/agree on rules to make it available, and let it be utilized through the blockchain.
+OKP4 Dataverse enables XaaS (anything as a service) by design.

 #### **OKP4 Development Kit**

-It allows anyone to create and design Data Space with as much freedom as possible.
+It allows anyone to create and design Data Spaces and Data Applications with as much freedom as possible.
 For developers, data scientists and communities at large:

 - Customize Data Space governance with no-code tools & templates
-- Build dApps from softwares to interfaces
+- Build data apps from software to interfaces
 - Use or provide components & resources in the OKP4 Ecosystem

-#### **OKP4 Dataverse**
+#### **OKP4 tools**

-User-friendly tools to share, contribute, benefit and earn (wallet/browser extension, blockchain explorer, Dataverse portal, catalog of dApps, governance interfaces, etc.).
-These tools will allow to interact with the blockchain and with the Ecosystem.
+User-friendly tools & interfaces to share, contribute, benefit and earn (wallet/browser extension, blockchain explorer, dataverse portal, catalog of data apps, Data Space governance interfaces, etc.).
+These tools will allow anyone to interact with the Dataverse.